Group Toolbar Menu

 Can my character drive a vehicle in Harbor?

 ❗Sure!
 The dinosaurs love meals on the go, particularly when those meals find themselves stuck in mud or jungle vegetation!
-As for the city itself– anything but the smallest vehicles probably won't fit without seriously pissing someone off.
+As for the city itself– anything but the smallest vehicles probably won't fit without seriously pissing someone off, but the streets are a lot wider than Sanctuary to make way for the dinos, at least.

 Are there Crackle Storms in Harbor?